 The Curl cats with longhair coat length are also slow to mature, and some seem to never “grow up”.
 This is due to the innate playfulness, highly energetic and always inquisitive disposition of these cats which will last until their senior years.
 They are one of the few cat breeds that can learn and will enjoy the game of fetch!
 American Curl Longhair cats will be very sociable, eagerly accommodating people who are young and old.
 They will also be very accommodating with other cats as well as other cat-friendly or cat-tolerant dogs.
 The Curl LH cats are quiet, only choosing to vocalize when they need to be fed.

 The American Curl Longhair is famous for those unique curls of their ears.
 It will not be visible at birth and will gradually develop during their first week.
 In the fourth month, the fully curled shaped will settle to its final form.
 Unlike the short-haired variety, the American Curl Longhair cats have tails that are exquisitely plumed.

 American Curl LH cats are well-balanced felines.
 They have slender bodies that have a fair amount of muscle.
 The size of the cat is not important, what is important for American Curl enthusiasts is the overall balance and proper proportion of the cat’s physique.

 American Curls Longhair cats have a semi-foreign body that rectangular in built.

 Head, Ears and Eyes

 The American Curl Longhair cats have modified wedge heads that have no flat planes.
-The curled ears should have a minimum 90 degreed arcs and maximum of 180 degrees.
-It should also be wide at the base and have an open and curving back in very smooth arc.
-These cats should have eyes that are somewhat fairly large in size with a walnut shape that can be described as oval shaped at the top and round shaped on the bottom.
+The curled ears should have a minimum of 90 degreed arcs and a maximum of 180 degrees.
+It should also be wide at the base and have an open and curving back in a very smooth arc.
+These cats should have eyes that are somewhat fairly large in size with a walnut shape that can be described as oval-shaped at the top and round-shaped on the bottom.
 The colors of the eyes do not have to be related to the coat color, but it should be brilliant and clear.